Last Updated on

 So know that you picked your favorite yarn colors and decided on making this blanket it is time to get started!
 Keep on scrolling down to find the full v-stitch pattern and list of materials!
 Happy V-Stitching!

-The DC V-Stitch Pattern Details
+The Double Crochet V-Stitch Pattern Details

 Description: This simple & classic v-stitch crochet blanket pattern is quick to work up and creates a beautiful textured looking piece!